realliance/libmahjong/README.md

 ## Testing and Documentation

 The test suite is located in `tests/` and can be run with `make -C build check`

+## Attribution

+The Riichi Mahjong 2016 Ruleset is redistributed from the [European Mahjong Association](http://mahjong-europe.org/portal/images/docs/Riichi-rules-2016-EN.pdf) under the CC BY-NC-SA 4.0.
+Their ruleset forms the basis for libmahjong.